BlockchainCommons/Learning-FROST-from-the-Command-Line/01_2_FROST_Signature_Process.md

 # 1.2: The FROST Signature Process

 So how does FROST actually work?
-This section describes the process for either method of key generation and either method of signing, without delving into the mathematical specifics.
-Read as much of it as you find useful, but the important thing is just understanding the generalities.
+This section describes the process for both methods of key generation and both methods of signing, without delving into the mathematical specifics.
+Read as much of it as you find useful: the important thing is just understanding the generalities.

 For more of the math, see [the 2020 FROST